nicfv/Me/www/posts/2026-01-09-sugar-rush.md

 # Sugar Rush

 For Christmas, my girlfriend and I received a lot of gifts, most of them containing chocolate.
 Enough to give a man diabeetus or make your dentist cry.
+But just how much chocolate was it?

 ## The Haul